alexsteininfo/TreeStatistics.jl/README.md

   simulation = runsimulation(input, selection, rng)
   ```

-## Cell implementations
+## Implementations

-The default implementation relies on storing lists of mutations for each cell, with each
+The "cell" implementation relies on storing lists of mutations for each cell, with each
 cell having a unique id.
-A (generally) faster implementation which uses tree structured
+The "tree" implementation is usually faster, and stores cells
+within a tree structure so full ancestory is preserved throughout the simulation.
+The number
+unique mutations for each cell is stored, rather than each mutation individually.
+To choose
-cells is also available.
-To choose which implementation is used, the cell type can be
-passed to runsimulation as the first argument.
+which implementation is used, the cell type can be passed to runsimulation as the first argument.

-- `runsimulation(Cell, input, rng)`: default
+- `runsimulation(Cell, input, rng)`
 - `runsimulation(SimpleTreeCell, input, rng)`: tree-structured cells, dead cells are
   removed from tree.
 - `runsimulation(TreeCell, input, rng)`: tree-structured cells, dead cells stay in tree and